Building your site: Create a website plan

 Navigating your site map should be both intuitive and logical, making it easy for users to discover the information they are looking for.
 Well-designed navigation improves the user experience (UX), which is essential for keeping visitors engaged and encouraging them to explore your site further.

-(maybe us?).
+You can download it by clicking below and customize it for your personal needs in order to prepare for work with your future developer (maybe us?).
 To do this click on the link below, follow the instructions, create an account on Figma if you have not already done so and duplicate the site map on your account!
 You can also use a pen and pencil, it works just as well.